derive4j/derive4j/README.md

 ## Extensible inductive data types via hylomorphisms

 Aka solving the expression problem via object-algebras used as visitor.
-For this, we need to slightly change the visitor of the above `Expression` so that a type variable is used instead of the self-reference:
+For this, we need to slightly change the visitor of the above `Expression` so that a type variable (`E`) is used instead of the self-reference:

 ```java
 @Data